Deivaprakash56/Foundational-Concepts-of-Robotics/Angular_velocity/README.md

 ## Why It’s Important

-Angular velocity is a key concept in many areas, especially in robotics, where it’s used to control the rotation of wheels, joints, and other moving parts.
+Angular velocity is a key concept in many areas,
+ - Especially in robotics, where it’s used to control the rotation of wheels, joints, and other moving parts.
 For instance, when a robot turns, angular velocity helps determine how fast each wheel should spin to make the turn smooth and accurate.